horacephair/horacephair.github.io/index.md

 * Celebrating recent marriages
 * Reading things, both quietly and out loud
 * Actually I mostly wasn't there, what did you do that you want to have remembered in bullet form on this website?

+## XIX
+<em>October 9-12, 2020</em>
+* The Plague really put a damper on things, eh?
+* There were some Zoom events with talents and showing and telling.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/ideath/71637995/in/album-72157622839840281/" title="scariest picture i&#x27;ve ever taken"><img src="https://live.staticflickr.com/35/71637995_d6cb43c9c7_z.jpg" width="480" height="640" alt="scariest picture i&#x27;ve ever taken"></a>